seekhealing/seekhealing.github.io/_sections/article/science-connection.md

 type: article
 title: science-connection
 header: 'Neuroscience of <span class="emphasized-header">Connection and connectedness:</span>'
+header-img: "/assets/images/owl-science-250.png"
 author: "Rachel Wurzman, PhD"
+author-img: "/assets/images/team-headshot-rachel.jpg"
-auth-title: "SeekHealing Director of Science"
+author-title: SeekHealing Director of Science
-studied: "Postdoctoral Fellow at the University of Pennsylvania"
+author-subheader: "Postdoctoral Fellow at the University of Pennsylvania"
 ---

 Dr. Rachel Wurzman is a Fellow with the Center for Neuroscience and Society, and a Postdoctoral Research Fellow in Neurology with the Laboratory for Cognition and Neural Stimulation at the University of Pennsylvania, Philadelphia, PA, USA.
 Previously, Rachel served as an Intern in the Science Division of the Office of Science and Technology Policy in the Executive Office of the President of the United States, an Independent Contractor for the World Technology Evaluation Center (dba WTEC, Inc.) in support of the National Nanotechnology Coordinating Center, a Neuroscience Scholar Program Fellow with the Society for Neuroscience, and a Researcher in Residence in the Neuroethics Studies Program of the Pellegrino Center for Clinical Bioethics at Georgetown University.